Iam-VM/certificates_generator/README.md

 * Certificates will be populated in **generated_certificates** directory in project root.

 # Some useful info
-* use https://image-map.net for finding coords.
+* use https://image-map.net for finding coords in image.